 Students will pay CVCC’s tuition rate during the first two years and will receive significant financial aid during the two years of study at LC.
 To successfully complete the program, students must maintain a minimum grade point average of 3.0 and fulfill all licensure requirements set forth by the Virginia Department of Education.

-“CVCC is thrilled to collaborate with Lynchburg College and our K-12 partners on this unique Grow Your Own Teachers program,” said Dr. John Capps, president of CVCC.
+“CVCC is thrilled to collaborate with University of Lynchburg and our K-12 partners on this unique Grow Your Own Teachers program,” said Dr. John Capps, president of CVCC.
 “STEM education is crucial to the economic vitality of our region, but we suffer from a severe shortage of teachers in these disciplines.
 This innovative initiative will address that need, creating a ‘win’ for students and school divisions alike.”

 “Some of the very best teachers often have their roots deep in their community, and the Grow Your Own initiative will recruit many more of these teachers in Lynchburg City Schools,” said Dr. Scott Brabrand, superintendent of Lynchburg City Schools.